facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 Ordered types are controlled by setting the `type` attribute to the appropriate value on the `#!html <ol>` element.
-If you have CSS that overrides styling, you may not see the appropriate types, so if you want allow control at the Markdown level, make sure CSS doesn't override the list styles.
+If you have CSS that overrides styling, you may not see the appropriate types, so if you want allow control at the Markdown level, make sure CSS doesn't override the list styles or see the [styling](#styling) section for more info.

 List\ Types             | HTML\ List\ Type
 ----------------------- | ----------------